tahsinzidane/tahsinportfo/README.md

 This repository contains the source code for my personal portfolio website.
 Feel free to explore and get in touch with me for any inquiries or collaborations.

 ## Acknowledgements
-- [Maruf OVi](https://github.com/iamovi): for their valuable contributions to the development of this portfolio.
+[Maruf OVi](https://github.com/iamovi): for his valuable contribution to the development of this portfolio.

 ## Visit My Portfolio
 [https://tahsinportfo.netlify.app/](https://tahsinportfo.netlify.app/)